 Sugar is an anti-nutrient that strips essential minerals from your reserves as your body attempts to break it down.
 Depleted levels of calcium, chromium, magnesium, and zinc leave your body in chaos.

-Coffee inhibits iron absorption, affects B-vitamins, and raises cortisol.
+Coffee inhibits iron absorption, affects the uptake of B-vitamins, and raises cortisol.

 Alcohol damages the gut lining, causing it to become permeable and ‘leaky’.
 It also breaks down B-vitamins and antioxidants such as vitamin C.